Double-decker bus crashes into shelter at pickup point opposite VivoCity

 The driver also appeared to be "slightly shocked" and checked that nobody was hurt, and called the Tower Transit control centre for assistance.
 He apparently blamed himself for driving into the wrong stop, according to the eyewitness.

-The pickup point along Telok Blangah Road is a few metres in front of the bus stop.
+The pickup point along Telok Blangah Road is around 50m in front of the bus stop.

 Channel NewsAsia has reached out to Tower Transit and the Land Transport Authority for comment.